Shopify/hydrogen/packages/hydrogen-react/CONTRIBUTING.md

 Every PR must pass certain CI checks in order to be merged; you can run these checks locally yourself by running `npm run ci:checks` from the root of the repo.

-## Updating the Storefront API version
+## Updating the Storefront API & Customer Account API version

 Processes that need to happen:

 - Create a new changeset.
 Use this changeset to add notes and guides to important things that are changed as part of this update.
+- Note that Storefront API & Customer Account API share the same version number in our tooling
 - Do a find & replace in the code to replace nearly all instances of the old version with the new version.
   - However, don't replace documentation unless it makes sense.
   - Also be careful that some versions of the Storefront API don't exactly match code here: for example, SFAPI `2022-07` could be `2022-07`, `2022-7`, and `2022.7.x` in this codebase.
   - Note that the package.json `version` field cannot have leading `0`s.
 So you cannot have `2022.01.0`, and must instead use `2022.1.0`
-- Update the schema url to the new api version (in `codegen.ts : Line 9`) and run the `graphql-types` NPM script to generate the new types.
+- Update the schema url to the new api version (in `codegen.ts : CURRENT_API_VERSION`) and run the `graphql-types` NPM script to generate the new types.
   - Look through the new schema and see if there are any breaking changes
   - If there are new scalars, or scalars are removed, update the `codegen.yml` file's custom scalar settings and run the command again.
 - Search for all instances of `@deprecated` and see if it is time to make that breaking change